FarhanNoor02/planar_dos/README.md

 2) Here, the first column is always Energy
 3) After the nergy column, one can add as many columns as calculated/needed, and ensure proper column names as these column heading will be the labels on the horizontal axis
 4) Run this script in the directory where the dos_trial.xlsx file is saved.

+# Remarks:
+The planar_dos.py script has plenty of comments to ensure it is easy to understand the strcutre and develop further.
+If you have used this script in rendering publication-quality figures in your work, consider citing this repository.